TheArturthur/CoppermindScraper/Cosmere/Kwaan's inscription.md

 |**Original Text**|"If Rashek fails to lead Alendi astray, then I have instructed the lad to kill **Alendi**." |
 |**Corrupted Text**|"If Rashek fails to lead Alendi astray, then I have instructed the lad to kill **my former friend**." |

-This changes leads Sazed and [[Tindwyl\|Tindwyl]] to be confused about Kwaan's insistence that Alendi cannot be trusted.
+This change leads Sazed and [[Tindwyl\|Tindwyl]] to be confused about Kwaan's insistence that Alendi cannot be trusted.
 Sazed assumes that it emphasizes the greatness of the threat posed by the Deepness.

 |**Version**|**Text**|
 |-|-|